rox-automation/roxbot/README.md

 - **Subsystems**: This term refers to a group of Nodes that work together to perform a broader function like motion control or data logging.
 These subsystems can be packaged into Docker containers for easy deployment and scaling.

 - **System**: This is the complete set of subsystems working together as a whole, forming a fully functional robotic system.
 We manage these as a Docker stack to ensure they are robust and scalable.

+## Development workflow

+This repository provides a `.devcontainer` environment that can be used in VSCode.
+For more information, read [VSCode containers docs](https://code.visualstudio.com/docs/devcontainers/containers)

+### CI

+`ci_script.sh` executes linting and testing steps.
+This script can be run from a devcontainer or in a CI environment.
+CI can be run in these ways:

+* on *host* machine, run `make ci`.
+This will build a CI docker container, copy source code into it an run it.
+Because of caching, this is the fastest way to run ci in a clean envirionment.
+* in *devcontainer* run `./ci_script.sh`.
+* automated CI with github actions: TODO